 - And “how often should I test for radon?”

 This blog will address these common radon testing questions and provide you some simple solutions to ensuring your property has safe and healthy air quality now and for years to come.

 Let’s start by talking about what radon is in the first place.
 As we previously explained in our blog, Radon Risks and How to Deal with It, radon is a naturally occurring radioactive gas that results from the breakdown of uranium in the ground.
 This odorless, tasteless gas can then enter your home through well water or cracks in the foundation.

 High concentrations of radon can pose a significant health risk – it’s currently the second leading cause of lung cancer in the United States.

-3 Reasons Why Testing for Radon Is a Smart Idea
+3 Reasons Why Scheduling a Radon Inspection Is a Smart Idea